nwcourses/nwcourses.github.io/COM421/week1.md

 ### Disadvantage: not flexible, an array cannot be resized

-We have seen already from our paper exercise with arrays, that they are not so flexible if we need to add more data later.
+We have seen already that they are not so flexible if we need to add more data later.
 When we create an array, we have to either list all the data we want to store in the array, or alternatively specify its size.
 We cannot then add additional members onto the end of the array.

 If we wanted to add additional members onto an array, we would have to: